 Selection for interview

 The best applicants will then be called for an interview at the Consulate-General.
 Interviews seek to provide the selection panel with additional information to assess your suitability for the vacant position.
 Interviews are also structured around the job description in order to better establish the relative claims of each applicant against them.
 The interviews provide a further basis upon which to rank each applicant to assist in the formulation of the final order of merit.

 Interviews are normally conducted by a selection panel of two to three people and generally take thirty to forty-five minutes.
 The applicant will be asked a number of questions in relation to the job description.
 The panel may also give the applicant some scenarios and ask them to explain what they would do in the situation.
 The same initial questions are asked of each applicant.
 Some positions may require ability or aptitude testing, for example, to assess an applicant’s ability to undertake translations, or to use particular software programs relevant to the position.
 Such testing is usually done on the same day, after the interview.

 Rank in order of merit

-After the interview process, the selection panel will then rank applicants in order of merit against each selection criteria, taking into account all of the information available to them, to form an overall order of merit.
+After the interview process, the selection panel will rank applicants in order of merit against the job description, taking into account all of the information available to them, to form an overall order of merit.

-The panel may then contact the referees of the highest ranked candidates.
-Each candidate is asked to supply two referees who can comment directly on the candidate’s abilities in the work situation.
-The best referees are those who can discuss your previous work experience in line with the advertised selection criteria.
+The panel may then contact the referees of the highest ranked applicants.
+Each applicant is asked to supply two referees who can comment directly on the applicant’s abilities in a work setting.
+The best referees are those who can discuss your previous work experience in line with the advertised job description.
 After these referee checks are made, the panel will then again review the order of merit rankings, prior to submitting their final report to the decision making officer.

 The successful applicant will then be offered the position.
-The panel may also form an Order of Merit list for a specified period of time on which to place suitable candidates pending any further similar vacancies at the Consulate-General.
+The panel may also form an order of merit for a specified period of time on which to place suitable candidates pending any further similar vacancies at the Consulate-General.